hellochinese review

 Premium+ ranges from $12.49 to $19.99 per month.
 This membership has all of the Premium benefits, plus access to immersion lessons and customer support.

 Unfortunately, it’s clear that the HelloChinese app is mainly designed with beginners in mind.
-You can skip the pinyin lessons if they’re too easy for you, but otherwise, the app seems to be very basic in its lesson content.
+I actually skipped the pinyin lessons, and the app seems to be very basic in its lesson content.

-On the plus side, there’s a “take a shortcut” option to skip easier lessons, so learners can determine pretty quickly if the lessons are challenging enough for them.
+On the plus side, there’s a “take a shortcut” option to skip easier lessons, so you can determine pretty quickly if the lessons are challenging enough for you.

 The Good: Speaking, Pronunciation and Listening Skills

 When starting out, you get to learn the basics about what pinyin and hanzi are, how tones work and the bottom basics of Mandarin overall.
-Each lesson section is pretty short, so even on-the-go learners can get through a section fairly quickly.
+Each lesson section is pretty short–I got through different sections fairly quickly.

 The Bad: Writing Skills